radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 **Log Location**

 The SCIM log file is scim.log.
 It can be viewed and downloaded from the Server Control Panel > Log Viewer.

-**Rollover Size**

-By default, the scim.log file rolls over once it reaches 100MB in size.
-Change this value if needed.

-**Log Archiving**

-By default, 20 files are kept in the archive.
-Change this value in the How Many Files to Keep in Archive setting.
-The archived files are named `scim-<yyyy-MM-dd_HH-mm-ss>.log.zip` and and can be downloaded from Server Control Panel > Log Viewer.

 ## RadiantOne Persistent Cache with Real-time Refresh